Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

-To avoid such trivial situations, and in light of both Bourgain rescaling method in \eqref{cubic-nls-sequence} and Wick rescaling method in \eqref{example-heat}-\eqref{example-wave}, we propose to restrict the class of admissible renormalization procedures through a few natural requirements.
+To avoid such trivial situations, and in light of the rescaling procedures used in \eqref{cubic-nls-sequence}, \eqref{example-heat} and \eqref{example-wave}, we propose to restrict the class of admissible renormalization procedures through a few natural requirements.
 We will thus be able to prove the following result: